 - Sometimes birth can also cause a thinning of membranes in the vaginal area, which can be very uncomfortable during sex.

-- Moms don't feel sexy, because of saggy skin and stretch marks, and most are conscious about some extra fat!
+- Mothers don't feel sexy because of saggy skin and stretch marks, and most are conscious about some extra fat!

 Successful sex and breastfeeding tips

-- Try other positions, sometimes if your breasts are sore or swollen, it could help to consider a spooning position, or hands and knees position.
+- Try other positions.
+If your breasts are sore or swollen, it could help to consider the spooning position or hands-and-knees position.